Clinging

 So why do we let go of everything?
 Why can’t we just let go of the bad stuff, while clinging to the good stuff?

-Because whether good or bad, the deeper mind doesn’t discriminate.
+Well, because whether good or bad, our deeper, habituated mind doesn’t discriminate.
 Clinging is a habit – and habits don’t recognize ‘good’ or ‘bad’.
 They simply register that a certain action is taken.
-So if we’re clinging to something, whether good or bad, the mind naturally reinforces the habit.
+So if we’ve got an instinctive habit of clinging to things, no matter whether good or bad, the mind will naturally reinforce the habit.